Internet-Draft | SPICE SD-CWT | June 2025 |

 The aud

-claim MUST be included and relevant to the Verifier.
+claim MUST be included and MUST correspond to the Verifier.

 The protected header of the SD-KBT MUST include the typ